 Kansas vote by mail rules

-Any registered Kansas voter may request an absentee ballot and vote by mail.
+Any registered Kansas voter may request a vote by mail ballot.

 Kansas vote by mail directions